Single-Cell-Genomics-Group-CNAG-CRG/TICA_app/home.md

 - (**under development!**) Deconvolute your bulk-like RNA-seq data to obtain the cell type proportions using our reference

 Depending on the function you want to use, you will need to upload different types of data.
-Check the 'File Formats' tab, to learn which data formats we support.
+Check the 'How to use' tab, to learn which data formats we support.
 You can get in touch with us for any question or suggestion on the 'Contact' tab.

 </div>